PJO017/PJO017/README.md

 - 👋 Hi, I’m Paul Ofremu Jr.
-- 👀 I’m interested in backend development and distributed cloud computing systems
+- 👀 I’m a Full Stack Engineer interested in backend development and distributed cloud computing systems
-- 🌱 Typescript and Golang
+- 🌱 Java and Spring Boot
 - 📫 How to reach me pauljrofremu@gmail.com